CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Open Source in CRA...
 Maintainer -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor
 2. Open Source in CRA (simplified)...
 Hobbyist -> Maintainer -> Maintainer w/Steward -> Manufacturer
 3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
-5. Possible inclusion of "Config Ecosystems" or "Data Ecosystems" to take into account vulnerabilities/malware found in plugins, AI models or other shared data.
 6. Enumerate what distinguishes the different environments
     * Language: Not built, not deployed, Is source code, No execution environment
     * Distro/package: Built, Deployed, Is object, No execution environment